ibm-cloud-architecture/refarch-analytics/docs/ICP/README.md

 * Learn basics about notebooks and Apache Spark: as it validate jupyter notebook, and spark kernels

 ## Install DSX Local on ICP
+DSX Local includes a set of components working together and deployed as pods:

 ### Prerequisites
 DSX Local is shipped as a bundle product, and can be access via Passport Advantage.
 ICP needs to be configured with enterprise edition with at least two master and two proxy nodes, 3 worker nodes.
 The configuration and capacity planning for the platform will be addressed in a separate notes, and it will depend of the type of workloads deployed to the cluster.